 We've been tracking and studying Long Tasks data for several months before launching the dashboards today, so if you're a LUX customer, you'll actually have historical data going back to January.

 For example, the chart above shows CPU timing for scripts on webpagetest.org.
 (WebPageTest uses RUM and has generously agreed to share its data.)
 In this month view, we see four spikes for CPU time.
 At first we might think the cause is an increase in script size or number of scripts in the page, but the real answer is simply the cycle of weekday traffic from work versus weekend traffic from home.

 I summarized my early experiences with the Long Tasks API in my PerfPlanet article Tracking CPU with Long Tasks API.
 A "long task" is defined as any process that consumes more than 50ms on the browser main thread.

 In LUX, we track the sum of the Long Tasks time for each page, and show aggregate metrics in the LUX dashboards.
 You can filter the data by page, region, and browser.
 As the Long Tasks API evolves, we'll get attribution information so you can identify which scripts are the real culprits and more information about layout, painting, and other CPU-intensive activities.

-If you're already using LUX: Check out the new CPU charts in your LUX Performance dashboard.
+If you're already using RUM: Check out the new CPU charts in your RUM Performance dashboard.